UConn outscores Rhode Island 56-49

 UP NEXT

-Rhode Island: The Rams return to the FCS with a game on Sept.
-29 at Harvard.
+Rhode Island: The Rams return to the FCS with a game at Harvard.

-UConn: The Huskies travel to Syracuse next Saturday for a matchup of former Big East teams.
+UConn: The Huskies travel to Syracuse in a matchup of former Big East teams.